A key challenge in organization design is grouping – finding out which roles to organize in the same team or department.

 First of all, it is, as I mentioned, an exception.
 In perhaps 80% of the cases, you can group by interdependency and produce a good solution.
 So this should be the starting point.

-But in the design module of Reconfig (see this GIF), you can make manual adjustments to the solution and re-group the elements so that conflicting roles are separated in different teams.
+But in the design module of Reconfig, you can make manual adjustments to the solution and re-group the elements so that conflicting roles are separated in different teams (see screen image in the White Paper posted on the web site).

 The key implication is that it should be a routine part of any organization re-design effort to consider not only integration but separation.
 And hopefully, the framework that Shawn and I have developed will remind people of this and suggest design solutions.